A Guide for CosmoMC Installation and Running: Analyzing Markov Chains

 \section{Analyzing Markov Chains}

-When running of MCMC process finished we can analyze chains to make plots or table of best-fit and confidence interval of parameters.
-There are two main ways for analyzing chains.
-We built a program called \verb|getdist| (see sec. \ref{subsec:cosmomc-getdist}) which enables us to analyze produced Markov chains and make some products as output including plots and tables.
-We can edit a file named \verb|distparams.ini| for desired parameters and outputs and run this command:

-However our preferred option is using some simple \textbf{Python} script.
-We installed a Python package called \textbf{GetDist} in Sec. \ref{subsec:prerequisites} by using this command:
+After running of MCMC process finished, we can analyze chains to make the plots or table of the best-fit and confidence interval of parameters.
+For this purpose, we use a simple \textbf{Python} script.
+We have already installed a Python package called \textbf{GetDist} in Sec. \ref{subsec:prerequisites}.